tzolov/narayana-jta-geode-support/narayana-geode-core/README.md

 Library that helps to run Geode/Gemfire as a Last Resource Commit in a global JTA transactions run by a standalone Narayana JTA server.

-It uses the `NamingBeanImpl` standalone JNDI server to bind the Narayana TransactionManager under `java:/TransactionManager`.
+It uses the `SingletonNamingServer` standalone JNDI server to bind the Narayana TransactionManager under `java:/TransactionManager`.

 To enlist the Geode as Last Resource Commit, from within the global transaction run: `NarayanaGeodeSupport.enlistGeodeAsLastCommitResource()`.